 Caring for your Outdoor Bonsai.

-This group of bonsai trees we categorise as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical varieties.They should be kept outdoors,there normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..
+This group of bonsai trees we categorise as 'outdoor bonsai' are temperate climate trees.These grow in Ireland, and northern Europe, so they more familiar to us than the tropical varieties.They should be kept outdoors,their normal habitat, for most of the year as they need to experience the fluctuation in temperature throughout the seasons..

 Outdoors in an sheltered area, patios, small yards or gardens ideal.Some, like the evergreen varieties are suitable for balconies, once they are protected from strong winds.
 Some varieties prefer shade, others good sun.
 Certain species need some frost protection in winter.
 Check below in the' notes on popular varieties' section.Can be brought indoors for short periods especially in Summer, but abrupt changes from heat to cold can damage your bonsai.